 So, please browse our pages.
 There's a lot of information available here, but, if you don't find the answer to your question, please contact us by phone, by postal mail, by email, or by a visit to our office.
 We want to help!
 And, if you have suggestions on how to improve our web site, please let us know.
 Communication is the name of the game!

 Health Professions Student Loans provide long-term, low interest loans to full-time financially needy students pursuing a degree in dentistry.
 Visit the School of Dentistry website.

 Primary Care Loans (PCL) Effective July 1, 1993, to be eligible for a Health Professions Student Loan (HPSL), students of medicine must meet financial need criteria and agree to enter and complete a residency training program in primary health care not later than 4 years after the date on which the student graduates from such school and to practice primary health care through the date on which the loan is repaid in full.
+For any questions about your loan, please contact at 502-852-6507 or via email.
 Visit the School of Medicine website.

-If you are current holder of a Health Professions Student Loan and would like information about your loan contact Kristine Walters at 502-852-2687 or email
+If you are current holder of a Health Professions Student Loan and would like information about your loan contact 502-852-6507.

 Loans for Disadvantaged Students (LDS) To be eligible for LDS, students must meet the general HPSL criteria and also be from a disadvantaged background as defined by the Secretary.
 UofL awards LDS only in the study areas of medicine and dentistry.